 Perhaps, the greatest teachers are those who refuse to perpetuate that myth of the perfect teacher

 It’s a really attractive idea.
 And in one sense I completely endorse it.
 Even a ‘bit’ of the awakened state can do that.
-A true, authetic slice of humanity has that entraining, resonating power.
-And doubtless those practitioners who are closer and more stable in their awareness have exponential power.
+A true, authentic slice of humanity has that entraining, resonating power.
+And doubtless, those practitioners who are closer and more stable in their awareness have exponential power.

 Perhaps, the greatest teachers are those who refuse to perpetuate that myth of the perfect teacher.
 Again it’s a plea against totalisation.
 (Which is, of course, right in the heart of Buddhist emptiness philosophy: nothing has intrinsically stable anything.)